Professor of archaeology

 2014 (with Paul Mortimer).
 An eye for Odin?
 Divine role-playing in the age of Sutton Hoo.
 European Journal of Archaeology.
 17/3: 517-38.

-Selected recent book chapters (from 26 published and 13 in press since 2010)
+Selected recent book chapters (from 40 published since 2010)

 2010.
 Beyond rock art: archaeological interpretation and the shamanic frame.
 In Blundell, G., Chippindale, C. & Smith, B. (eds) Seeing and knowing: understanding rock art with and without ethnography.
 Witwatersrand University Press, Johannesburg: 280-289.